jdgiles26/X-Satellite-powered-freight-intelligence/README.md

 ### The Physics

 Sentinel-2's sensor captures spectral bands at slightly different times, about 1.01 seconds between blue (B02) and red (B04).
 A vehicle at 80 km/h moves roughly 22 meters in that interval.
-At 10m pixel resolution, it shows up at different positions in each band, creating a blue to green to red smear that DrishX is trained to find.
+At 10m pixel resolution, it shows up at different positions in each band, creating a blue to green to red smear that dabbleX-freight. is trained to find.

 ### The Pipeline